Slow Cooker Apple Crisp

-This ooey gooey crock pot apple crisp is spiced to perfection with nutmeg and cinnamon.
-It is a crowd pleaser and super quick and easy to throw together.
-Just let the slow cooker do the work!
+Seasonal crock pot apple crisp is spiced to perfection with nutmeg and cinnamon.
+This crowd-pleaser is quick and easy to throw together!

-Crock pot apple crisp in bowl with ice cream
+Crock pot apple crisp in bowl topped with ice cream.

 Best Apples for Apple Crisp